streamanalyze/sa.documentation/amosql/queries.md

     limit 10;
 ```

-The limit can be any numerical expression.For example, the following
+The limit can be any numerical [expression](basic-constructs.md#general-expression).

+For example, the following
 query retrieves the `:k+3` lowest income earners, where `:k` is a
 variable bound to a numeric value:
 ```sql